rustdesk/doc.rustdesk.com/content/client/linux/SELinux/_index.en.md

 2. Audit log, `grep rustdesk /var/log/audit/audit.log | audit2allow -a -M test`.
 3. The test system's `init_t` policy, `sesearch -A | grep 'allow init_t ' | sed 's/allow init_t /allow rustdesk_t /g'`.

+Some policies are duplicates and some are redundant, but this is ok since it works on rustdesk_t.

 The contents of each file are as follows.

 rustdes.te: